Ember CLI has support for:

 Ember CLI’s runtime is configurable via a file named

-command-line options whose names must be in camel case form.
+any command-line options whose names must be in camel case form.
 For example:

 Content Security Policy